TWM-Sebastian-S/Sebastian_Portfolio/README.md

 * Machine Learning Project in Python created to find out the key drivers that lead to churn and predict the customer churn for a Telecom Company.
 * The Company has evidence of customer churn and has provided a dataset with certain information regarding their clients.
-* Create models using multiple algorithms:
+* Engineered features from the dataset to create models using multiple algorithms on Python and Scikit Learn:
-* - Logistic Regression
+*   Logistic Regression
-* - GradientBoosting
+*   GradientBoosting
-* Perform Hyper-parameter tuning
+* Performed Hyper-parameter tuning.
-* Compare the performance of different models using multiple metrics
+* Compare the performance of different models using multiple metrics of ROC AUC and Precision Recall Curve.
+* I came up with a gradient boosting model with only the strongest features and a solid performance against Logistic Regression.